20 Best Cities to Visit on a Cruise to Spain

 Alicante town center and beginning of la Explanada de España

-Another landmark of Alicante cruise port definitely worth visiting is the 9th century Castle of Saint Barbara, built on top of Mount Benacantil, 166 meters above sea level, overlooking the bay of Alicante.
-To get to the castle, you can either walk (1.7 kilometers, a portion of it is uphill) or take the elevator located at the foot of the hill.
+To get to the castle, you can either walk (1.7 km, a portion of it is uphill) or take the elevator located at the foot of the hill.
 Inside the castle’s area is located the Museum of the City of Alicante, telling a story about Alicante’s rich Moorish and Spanish historical and cultural heritage.
-When I went there, the rain was pouring but still, we could enjoy the amazing views of the city and its coastline.

 Panoramic view of Alicante from the Castle of Santa Barbara viewpoint